-I was born in Brazil, the city of Salvador, Bahia, the land of rhythms, colors and smiles.
-I was fortunate to grow up in a family that surrounded me with love always been there to support me.
+I was born in Brazil, Salvador, the capital of Bahia and grew up in Porto Seguro surrounded by music, rhythms and very close to nature.
+I also was fortunate to grow up in a very openhearted, loving family that always has been there to support me.
 My interest in alternative therapies and spirituality started at the age of 16.
 I was introduced to Reiki (hands-on healing modality form Japan) and started to practice meditation and read books about different religions occultism and shamanism, I was living in my ”new age” teenage bubble.
-Yoga came to add when I was searching for an alternative to relieve anxiety and to help with insomnia.
-A year later I suffer from a big loss, my best friend passed away in an accident, and that event had a huge impact on my life, it led me to search for the deep meaning of life.
+I moved to a big city for studies and it was very hard for me to adjust.
+Yoga came to add when I was searching for an alternative to relieve anxiety and to help with insomnia (at that time I didn’t know about Ayurveda yet).
+A year later I suffer from a big loss, my best friend passed away in an accident, and that event had a huge impact on my life.
+It led me to search for the deep meaning of life.
 I was not happy living in a city, I loved to be immersed in nature, wanted to travel, explore and see the world.
 So when I turned 18 I spent 9 months traveling in South America visiting communities and learning Spanish.
 I never felt so alive even tho it was very challenging to travel abroad at a very young age with very little resources.
 That trip taught me important lessons, humbleness, trust, and surrender.
 I started believing that there is something really mysterious and amazing about this life.

 Back in Brazil and settled for 4 years, I studied Permaculture (sustainable design systems) and had my own land together with my mother.
-We created our little paradise close to the land and growing our vegetables but we were also very isolated from the world.
+We created our little paradise, lived off-grid (no electricity) close to the land, growing our vegetables and had a little restaurant in town to sustain ourselves.
+Those were very special times but we were also very isolated from the world.
 I needed community, to have people of the same interest to share with.
 So I jumped into my next adventure through Central America, visited stunning places getting inspired by one of the most ancient cultures of the world.
 I volunteered in a Yoga Ashram in Mexico where I dived deeper into my yoga practice for 3 months.
 I came out of there renewed and with a new vision for myself.
 I took a pause of 2 years after that in a small village in Guatemala (San Marcos La Laguna) where I started to work as a massage therapist professionally, did a few massage courses and taught my first yoga classes, something I dreamed about but didn’t expect would happen so soon.
 I’m glad that I had that opportunity!
 It was the beginning of my training as a teacher.
 Facing my worse fears of talking in public and learning English at the same time.

 In 2010 I fulfilled the dream to travel to India.
 I was in Rishikesh, doing my 200hrs Yoga teacher training.
 Just to be there was part of the training.
 I wanted to learn the traditional Hatha Yoga.
 My teachers were Indian and I barely understood them in the beginning.
 The heat was unbearable sometimes but there was something so magical about that place.
 Right after completing my training I went to the north of India and there I met the father of my daughter from Sweden, and together we traveled between Europe and India the 3 following years.